Reporting Scopes and Method

 - for social indicators, on a practical handbook titled “Corporate Social Reporting Protocol and Method”;

-- for Industrial Safety indicators, on the Corporate Guidance on Event and Statistical Reporting;
+- for safety indicators, on the Corporate Guidance on Event and Statistical Reporting;

 - for environmental indicators, on a Group reporting procedure, together with segment-specific instructions.

-These documents are available to all Total companies and can be consulted at Corporate headquarters, in the relevant departments.
+These documents are available to all companies of the Group and can be consulted at Corporate headquarters, in the relevant departments.

 Social reporting is based on two surveys: the Global Workforce Analysis, and the complementary Worldwide Human Resources Survey.
 Two centralized tools (Sogreat and HR4U) facilitate performance of the above surveys.

-The Global Workforce Analysis is conducted twice a year, on June 30 and December 31, in all fully consolidated companies at least 50% owned and consolidated by the global integration method.
-The survey mainly covers worldwide workforces, hiring under permanent and fixed-term contracts (non-French equivalents of contrats à durée déterminée or indéterminée) as well as employee turnover.
-This survey produces a breakdown of the workforce by gender, professional category (managers and other employees), age and nationality.
+— The Global Workforce Analysis is conducted once a year, on December 31, in all the controlled consolidated Group companies (refer to Note 18 of the Consolidated Financial Statements, chapter 8, point 8.7) having employees, i.e., 326 companies in 103 countries on December 31, 2018.
+This survey mainly cover worldwide workforces, hiring under permanent and fixed-term contracts (non-French equivalents of contrats à durée déterminée or indéterminée) as well as employee turnover at the worldwide level.
+This survey produces a breakdown of the workforce by gender, professional category (managers and other employees and non-French equivalents), age and nationality.

-The Worldwide Human Resources Survey (WHRS) is an annual survey which comprises approximately 100 indicators in addition to those used in the Global Workforce Analysis.
-The indicators are selected in cooperation with the relevant counterparties and cover major components of the Group Human Resources policy, such as mobility, career management, training, work conditions, employee dialogue, Code of Conduct application, human rights, health, compensation, retirement benefits and insurance.
+— The Worldwide Human Resources Survey (WHRS) is an annual survey which comprises 211 indicators in addition to those used in the Global Workforce Analysis.
+The indicators are selected in cooperation with the relevant counterparties and cover major components of the Group Human Resources policy, such as mobility, career management, training, work conditions, social dialogue, Code of Conduct deployment, human rights, health, compensation, retirement benefits and insurance.
 The survey covers a representative sample of the consolidated scope.
-The data published in this document are extracted from the most recent survey, carried out in December 2017 and January 2018; 133 companies in 57 countries, representing 87.2% of the consolidated Group workforce (85,652 employees) replied to the survey.
-With regard to training only, this scope covers 82.4% of the Group’s consolidated workforce and 127 companies.
+The data published in this document are extracted from the most recent survey, carried out in December 2018 and January 2019; 128 companies in 54 countries, of which three new countries Sweden, Israel and Denmark, representing 89.5% of the consolidated Group workforce (93,473 employees) replied to the survey.

-For the scopes defined above, safety indicators and social data are fully consolidated.
-Environmental indicators consolidate 100% of the emissions of Group operated sites for the “operated” indicators.
-GHG emissions are also published on an equity interest basis, i.e., by consolidating the Group share of the emissions of all assets in which the Group has a financial interest or rights to production.
+Regarding environmental indicators or indicators related to climate change, the materiality thresholds allow for the consolidation of 99% of greenhouse gas emissions and 95% of other emissions from the Group’s operated domain, observed for fiscal year 2017.
+These thresholds are also applied to greenhouse gas emissions published on an equity interest basis, i.e., by consolidating the Group share of the emissions of all assets in which the Group has a financial interest or rights to production.

 Changes in scope

-These data are presented on the basis of the operational business segments identified in the 2017 Consolidated Financial Statements.
+Social indicators are calculated on the basis of the consolidated scope of the Group as of December 31, 2018.
+These social data are presented on the basis of the operational business segments identified in the 2018 Consolidated Financial Statements.

 Indicator selection and relevance

-The data published in the Registration Document are intended to inform stakeholders about Total’s Corporate Social Responsibility performance for the year in question.
+The data published in the Registration Document and its statement on non-financial performance 2018 are intended to inform stakeholders about the Group’s annual results in social and environmental responsibility.
 The environmental indicators include Group performance indicators referring to the IPIECA reporting guidelines, updated in 2015.
-The indicators have been selected in order to monitor:

 Outside of France, “management staff” refers to any employee whose job level is the equivalent of 300 or more Hay points.
 Permanent contracts correspond to contrats à durée indéterminée (CDI) and fixed-term contracts to contrats à durée déterminée (CDD), according to the terminology used in the Group’s social reporting.